MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 [`ethereum` global object](../about-snaps/apis.md#snap-requests).
 :::

-### 5. Build and test the Snap
+### 5. Build and test your Snap

-To build and test your Snap:
+Complete the following steps to build and test your Snap:

+#### 5.1 Increment version

-5.1 (Optional for testing) open `package.json` in the root directory of the project, and increment the `"version"` (if the `"version"` is `0.1.0`, increase it to `0.2.0`).
+This is optional for testing purposes, open `package.json` in the root directory of the project, and increment the `"version"` (if the `"version"` is `0.1.0`, increase it to `0.2.0`).

+#### 5.2.
+Build your Snap

-5.2 From the command line, run `yarn start` in the root of your project.
+From the command line, run `yarn start` in the root of your project.
 This starts two development
   servers: one for watching and compiling the Snap, and another for the React site.
   The Snap bundle is served from `localhost:8080`, and the site is served from `localhost:8000`.